jeffkreeftmeijer/guidedown/examples/guide.md

     end
     ```

-Lastly, you can call use `Guidedown` straight from Ruby, if you want to use it in a Rake task, for example:
+Lastly, you can use `Guidedown` straight from Ruby:

     # examples/guidedown_from_ruby.rb
     require_relative '../guidedown'